kragen/derctuo/markdown/long-distance-radio.md

 total of 50 dB, or 100 kilobaud, per phased-array-to-phased-array link.
 If you can talk to ten phased arrays at once, that should give you a megabaud.
-But if the phased arrays miraculously work out to buy you 30 dB instead of 20, you'd have 100 megabaud.
+But if the phased arrays miraculously work out to buy you 30 dB instead of 20, you’d have 100 megabaud.

 Alternative communication media
 -------------------------------

-Earth-moon-earth or "moonbounce" communication is already commonplace among hams and sometimes is high enough bandwidth to hold voice conversations over.
-Doing the equivalent using passive MEO satellites would require more precise and dynamic tracking, to the point that it's probably only practical at microwave frequencies, but would suffer the d<sup>4</sup> loss of the moonbounce path over a much shorter distance, and still would cover most of a terrestrial hemisphere.
+Earth-moon-earth or “moonbounce” communication is already commonplace among hams and sometimes is high enough bandwidth to hold voice conversations over.
+Doing the equivalent using passive MEO satellites would require more precise and dynamic tracking, to the point that it’s probably only practical at microwave frequencies, but would suffer the d<sup>4</sup> loss of the moonbounce path over a much shorter distance, and still would cover most of a terrestrial hemisphere.
 LEO satellites have an even shorter path loss and larger cross-section, but only cover a thousand km or so.
 Meteor-trail communication is an existing well-known technique for high-bandwidth opportunistic communication at a similar range.
-And the ocean's SOFAR channel, though it has only a few kHz of bandwidth, has better attenuation characteristics, more consistency, and lower noise than the ionosphere route.
+And the ocean’s SOFAR channel, though it has only a few kHz of bandwidth, has better attenuation characteristics, more consistency, and lower noise than the ionosphere route.